Docs

 OptionDescriptionDefault

-PROGRAMAgent to launch: claude, openclaw, opencode (omit to pick interactively)β€”
+PROGRAMAgent to launch: claude, openclaw (omit to pick interactively)β€”

 --modelModel ID to load (omit to pick interactively)β€”